CRH : RE-ISSUE OF TREASURY SHARES - Form 6-K | MarketScreener

 RE-ISSUE OF TREASURY SHARES

-CRH plc announces that on Friday, 24th March 2023, it transferred to participants in anemployee share scheme1,860 Ordinary Shares at a price of €16.19 per Ordinary Share.
+CRH plc announces that yesterday, 28th March 2023, it transferred to participants in anemployee share scheme372 Ordinary Shares at a price of €16.19 per Ordinary Share.

 Contact